Reviews You Can Rely On

 9.0

-Communication Protocol ANT+ FE-C, Bluetooth FTMS ANT+ FE-C, Bluetooth FTMS ANT+ FE-C, Bluetooth FTMS ANT+ BlueGiga USB None
+Communication Protocol ANT+ FE-C, Bluetooth FTMS ANT + FE-C, Bluetooth ANT+ FEC, Bluetooth Smart ANT+, Bluetooth None

 Our Analysis and Test Results

 It's tough to beat the Neo 2T Smart.
-When you train using a 2T, you get to play with all of the cool features like pedal stroke analysis and feel the road texture in virtual simulations.
-It gets you closest to a real road experience among all the bike trainers right from your living room or wherever you set it up.
-We say "pretty close"… We'll spend the rest of this review explaining precisely what that means by examining its performance across the most crucial metrics.
+When you train using a 2T, you can play with all of the cool features, like pedal stroke analysis, and feel the road texture in virtual simulations.
+It gives you one of the best experiences among all the bike trainers we've tested, getting you pretty close to riding outdoors.
+We'll spend the rest of this review explaining precisely what that means by examining its performance across the most crucial metrics.

 Performance Comparison

-tacx neo 2t smart bike trainer review - the differences between the neo 2 and the neo 2t are difficult to...
+tacx neo 2t smart - the differences between the neo 2 and the neo 2t are difficult to...

 The differences between the Neo 2 and the Neo 2T are difficult to discern from the outside, but a new motor and a handful of other revamps make the 2T even better than its predecessor.